 (1) provide integral reparation for the human rights violations…including both the material and moral dimensions, and adopt measures for economic compensation and measures of satisfaction…[and]

 (2) ensure full disclosure of government information relating to the program of deportation and internment of JLAs during WWII, as well as relating to the fates of the individuals subject to this program.”

 Links to additional information on the IACHR ruling:

 NEXT STEPS FOR REDRESS

-As of today, the Trump Administration has refused to comply with the IACHR’s ruling.
+As of today, the Trump and Biden Administrations have refused to comply with the IACHR’s ruling.
 Our next steps include the following:

-- Secure a meeting with the President after the November elections to discuss compliance with the IACHR decision.
+- Secure a meeting with the Biden Administration to discuss compliance with the IACHR decision.

 - Work with Congress to develop legislation to comply with the IACHR decision.